department-of-veterans-affairs/va.gov-team/products/public-websites/how-to-apply-wizards/status_reports/status.md

 ### 9/29 Update
-- As time/capacity allows (balancing #1 PW priority Learning Center and Iris), Liz is continuing to work on UX comps and Content documentation to detail changes and enhancements -- with focus on Disability and Education.
+- As time/capacity allows (balancing #1 PW priority Learning Center and Iris), Liz (with Peggy and Mikki's help) is continuing to work on UX comps and Content documentation to detail changes and enhancements -- with focus on Disability and Education.

   - Wizard migration - create consistent alerts, and provide messaging to indicate where the user is going across wizards va.gov-team #13379
   - Wizard migration - UX deliverables for education flow va.gov-team #13374